Government's COVID-19 relief measures: What businesses need to know.

 Canada Emergency Rent Subsidy (CERS)

-A new program is replacing the Canada Emergency Commercial Rent Assistance (CECRA) Program which no longer requires your landlord to participate The CERS provides rent and mortgage support directly to businesses and other organizations, offering up to 40% of their eligible expenses based on how they’ve been affected by COVID-19, until March 13th, 2020.
+The Canada Emergency Rent Subsidy (CERS) replaced the Canada Emergency Commercial Rent Assistance (CECRA) Program, and no longer requires your landlord to participate.
+The CERS provides rent and mortgage support directly to businesses and other organizations, offering up to 65% of their eligible expenses based on how they’ve been affected by COVID-19, until June 5th, 2021.
 Organizations that are temporarily closed because of a local public health decision can qualify for an additional 25% of their expenses.
-This support can also be claimed retroactively for the period that began on September 24th and ends on October 24th, 2020.
+This support can also be claimed retroactively for prior periods.

-It’s important to note that there will be a clawback from this benefit on any tax returns that are filed with a net income over $38,000 – the clawback will be 50 cents for every dollar over and above that $38,000 net income threshold (excluding income from the Canada Recovery Benefit itself).
-This benefit will also be subject to 10% tax withholding, meaning 10% will be sent to the Canada Revenue Agency (CRA) before you receive it, so that you don’t need to pay back the taxable amount all at once when you prepare your yearly return.
+It’s important to note that there’s a clawback from this benefit on any tax returns that are filed with a net income over $38,000 – the clawback will be 50 cents for every dollar over and above that $38,000 net income threshold (excluding income from the Canada Recovery Benefit itself).
+This benefit is also subject to 10% tax withholding, meaning 10% will be sent to the Canada Revenue Agency (CRA) before you receive it, so that you don’t need to pay back the taxable amount all at once when you prepare your yearly return.

-A new program is being introduced effective September 27th 2020 for workers who are at least 15 years old and unable to work at least 50% of their scheduled work week because they are sick or must self-isolate, because of COVID-19.
+This benefit is for workers who are at least 15 years old and unable to work at least 50% of their scheduled work week because they’re sick or must self-isolate due to COVID-19.
 In order to qualify, you must have earned at least $5,000 in 2019, 2020, or in the 12 months before applying and you must be self-employed or employed when you apply.

-The program will provide $500 per week, for up to two weeks.
+The program provides $500 per week, for up to 2 weeks.

 Canada Emergency Wage Subsidy (CEWS)